Friday, August 30, 2024

 Going in the winter has its merits... it still had many visitors except nothing like it must look like in the middle of summer with busloads of tourists arriving from all points of the globe.
 Many river cruised come down the Rhine, and Colmar is a very easy stop to access from the cruise ship.

 At first, I thought that the city was very small and dare say it, a bit anti-climatic, but I kept meandering down seemingly deserted lanes to see what else I might discover.
-The lanes kept opening up to bigger areas fille with more and more cuteness.
+The lanes kept opening up to bigger areas filled with more and more cuteness.

 So many beautiful metal scrollwork signs.
 Here's one of the "Two brothers charcuterie" shop.
 Below is one of the high streets, filled with tourist shops but also many local shops for people who obviously lived here.